awwaiid/p6-Inline-Ruby/README.md

 # NOTES - Brainstorming and such.

+* A big trick is deciding when and how much to auto-convert between langs
+  * It's nice to leave things in Ruby if they start there, so we don't have to copy it all over
+  * Final values are nice to have as native Perl 6
+  * Maybe we should only explicit-convert
 * Mmm... maybe there should be two layers of .to_p6
   * One would do simple types -- strings, numbers
   * Second would do complex types -- Array, Hash